pschool-in/curriculum/content/grammar/article/readingactivities.md

 # Articles- Introduction

 # True or False
-Identify whether the following statements are true or fasle.
+Identify whether the following statements are true or false.

 ```
 True:
 Articles are used in front of the naming words.
-"An" is used for the words starting with vowel sound.
+"An" is used for words starting with a vowel sound.
 "a, e, i, o, u" are called vowels.

 False:
 Article "a" is used for vowel sound.
-"A and "An" are called as prepositions.
+"A" and "An" are called prepositions.
-"The" is used to refer any thing in general.
+"The" is used to refer to anything in general.
 ```

 # Multiple choice questions